lordoffox/adata/README.md

 Actually, include is an adl file, adatac using -P arg to find these adl files for include, e.g.:

-* User set -P to "C:\work".
+* User set -P to "C:\work\code\common".
-* Under C:\work, there are "code\common" directory, that have one adl file named "test.adl"
+* Under C:\work\code\common, there is one adl file named "util.adl"
-* User can write "include = code.common.test" to include test.adl's defination data structs.
+* User can write "include = any_path.util" to include util.adl's defination data structs.

 ### Comments